sbarbari/voltha-perf-base/PITCHME.md

 ### 4 - General Observations

-* An ETCD cluster presents reliability issues when retrieving large amounts of data from a system in a loaded state
+* An ETCD cluster has issues when retrieving large amounts of data from a system in a loaded state
     * Such as when a VCORE is re-spawned.
     * ETCD instances seem to be unable to sustain the load and are eventually terminated.
     * ETCD operator is unable to recover lost instances and eventually declares the cluster as being dead.
     * The following issue was raised against the coreos/etcd-operator project
         * https://github.com/coreos/etcd-operator/issues/1968

+---

 * A Consul cluster is able to sustain the stress of a system in a loaded state.
     * More reliable than the ETCD cluster

+---

 * A Kubernetes cluster is unstable when running more than one master.
     * We need to investigate the stability when running master nodes independently from worker nodes.